Airy limit for $\beta$-additions through Dunkl operators: Bessel generating functions

-Here we list several well-known properties of these functions: \begin{itemize} \item They are symmetric in $z_1,\ldots,z_N$.
-This can be seen immediately from the limit of the Jack polynomials. \item They can be extended to an entire function on $2N$ variables $a_1,\ldots,a_N,z_1,\ldots,z_N$. \item They have the normalization $B_{(a_1,\ldots,a_N)}(0,\ldots,0;\theta)=1$. \item They are eigenfunctions of the $\mathcal{P}_k$ operators.
+Here we list several well-known properties of these functions: \begin{itemize} \item They are symmetric in $x_1,\ldots,x_N$.
+This follows from their definition as a limit of Jack polynomials. \item They can be extended to an entire function of $2N$ variables $a_1,\ldots,a_N,x_1,\ldots,x_N$. \item They have the normalization $B_{(a_1,\ldots,a_N)}(0,\ldots,0;\beta)=1$. \item They are eigenfunctions of the $\mathcal{P}_k$ operators.
 In particular,

 \end{itemize}